 So what were they?

-Well I’ll tell you but be warned, be prepared to be filled, buoyed even, by the delectable wisdom of two intelligent, successful, self-aware, adventure-making women.
+Well I’ll tell you but be warned, be prepared to be filled, buoyed even, by the delectable wisdom of the two intelligent, successful, self-aware, adventure-making women who authored these books.

 In no particular order (ok, the order I read them in), here they are…